Saint Philip Neri, Priest

-St. Philip Neri often begged alms from his wealthy friends and acquaintances to redistribute to needy street children.
+Saint Philip Neri often begged alms from his wealthy friends and acquaintances to redistribute to needy street children.
 On one occasion, he approached a friend, held out his hand, and asked him, once again, for a few coins: “How about some help for the children.”
 The man slapped him hard across the face.
-St. Philip quickly recovered from the shock, extended his cupped hand again, and said “That was for me, now how about something for the children?”
+Saint Philip quickly recovered from the shock, extended his cupped hand again, and said, “That was for me, now how about something for the children?”

-St. Philip was born into a well educated, Catholic, middle class home.
-He carried himself all his life with the bearing of an amiable, well read, finely dressed, shrewd individual who knew no enemies.
+Saint Philip was born into a well-educated, Catholic, middle-class home.
+He carried himself all his life with the bearing of an amiable, well-read, finely dressed, shrewd individual who knew no enemies.
 After growing up in Florence, he moved to Rome and spent many years as a layman studying theology and helping the poor in practical ways.
-While still a layman, Philip Neri founded a group to care for the many impoverished pilgrims who came to Rome.
+While still a layman, Philip founded a group to care for the many impoverished pilgrims who came to Rome.
 He befriended the great reformer Saint Ignatius of Loyola, who wanted Philip to become a Jesuit.
-But after encouragement from his confessor, he was ordained a priest in 1551.
-Soon afterwards, he had to formalize the large following that wanted to live more fully the life he preached and modeled.
+But after encouragement from his confessor, Philip was ordained a secular priest in 1551.
+Soon afterward, he had to formalize the large following he generated that wanted to live more fully the life he preached and modeled.

-St. Philip was so well loved and so well known in Rome that he is sometimes called its “Third Apostle” after St. Peter and St. Paul.
+Saint Philip was so well loved and so well known in Rome that he is sometimes called its “Third Apostle” after Saint Peter and Saint Paul.
 His personality radiated a natural warmth, cordiality, and love of God.
 His priestly ministry could be fairly characterized as “evangelization by walking around.”
 He walked the streets of Rome from end to end continually throughout his long life.
-His life was a long conversation with a thousand characters on street corners, in shops, factories, at church, in parks, …wherever.
+His life was a long conversation with a thousand characters on street corners, in shops, in factories, at church, in parks—wherever.
 He reached out to the destitute, prostitutes, poor children, and the uneducated.
 Saint Philip would often gather a group to visit seven churches in a row.
-As they went from one church to another, the group would picnic and listen to the musicians whom St. Philip brought along for entertainment.
+As they went from one church to another, the group would picnic and listen to the musicians whom Saint Philip brought along for entertainment.
 These outings, understandably, became hugely popular.

 Leaders, intellectuals, musicians, and scholars were also drawn to him, in addition to common folk, and formed the impressive circle of committed Catholics who first joined his apostolic efforts.
 Saint Philip and his companions were given charge of a parish where they held evening sessions filled with song, readings from the lives of the martyrs, the praying of the psalms, and rich conversation.
 Saint Philip called these gatherings the “oratory,” in part because the participants also listened to musical pieces called “oratorios.”
 So when it came time to formalize his newly founded community in Church law, the name “Oratory” was chosen.
 The Congregation of the Oratory, which is still thriving today, was recognized by the Holy Father in 1575 and given the magnificent, new parish of Santa Maria in Varicella, known as Chiesa Nuova (The New Church), in the heart of Rome.
 Oratorians are mostly diocesan priests and some laymen who live together in a loose brotherhood, taking no vows, while pursuing various individual ministries.
-The many dozens of oratories around the world are joined in a confederation more informal than the tight canonical bonds which tie together the houses of a religious order together in a far tighter union.
+The many dozens of oratories around the world are joined in an informal confederation, whereas canonical bonds tie the many houses of a religious order together in a far tighter union.

-St. Philip is one of the bright lights of the Counter Reformation.
+Saint Philip is one of the bright lights of the Counter-Reformation.
 He blazed a new path, like other reformers.
-But the new path was really just the old path, walked differently.
-Saint Philip was the silent observer, the cheerful listener, the priest always there, who spoke hard truths but bent on the non-essentials.
+But the new path he blazed was really just the old path, walked differently.
+Saint Philip was the silent observer, the cheerful listener, the priest always there, who spoke hard truths but always bent on the non-essentials.
 He mortified himself but never talked about it.
-He was poor, but wore nice clothes.
-He looked like everyone else, yet…. there was that intangible something: the sparkle in his eye, his polish, his lively concern, his clever wit, his courtesy, his wide education, his humor, and his constant turning of the conversation back to God.
+He was poor but wore nice clothes.
+He looked like everyone else, yet…there was that intangible something: the sparkle in his eye, his polish, his lively concern, his clever wit, his courtesy, his wide education, his humor, and his constant turning of the conversation back to God.
 He was like everyone else, but he wasn’t, really.
-He radiated what twentieth century psychologists would call the “halo effect.”
+He radiated what twentieth-century psychologists would call the “halo effect.”
 Everyone saw the invisible halo casting a glow over Saint Philip, and people crowded around to stand in his mellow light.